darshanp7/SportManagementApp/Readme.md

                 - Shows current active Tournaments (if any)
                 - Shows upcoming tournaments (if any)
             - Tournament Page:
-                - displays current active tournament's result and schedule
+                - displays current active tournament's result and upcoming matches in the tournament
                 - shows past tournament results
         ### Admin:
             - Home Page: